History of the Music at our Church

 Hampstead Parish Church has enjoyed an enviable reputation for the quality of its service music since Martindale Sidwell was appointed here in 1946.
 In the 200 years before his arrival, its musical history was typical of many Anglican parish churches: service music was slow to become established, but as the surrounding town grew in affluence and the building was enlarged and extended, it became increasingly important to the worship of the growing community.

-In 1946 Martindale Sidwell (website) was appointed organist and choirmaster, and over nearly 50 years established a high professional standard of music in Hampstead.
-When he was appointed, the existing musical tradition - along with so much else during the war - had evaporated.
+In 1946 Martindale Sidwell was appointed organist and choirmaster, and over nearly 50 years established a high professional standard of music in Hampstead.
+When he was appointed, the existing musical tradition - along with so much else during the War - had evaporated.
 He set himself to rebuild it, and in so doing established standards well beyond pre-war times.
-He built up a choir of men and boys which was widely acknowledged to compare favourably with most of the Cathedral choirs - ‘one of the finest in the country’, said Andrew Green in his Independent obituary - in the performance of a wide range of service music drawn from the Anglican cathedral repertoire..
-In the 1950’s they broadcast and recorded with Klemperer and appeared regularly at the Royal Festival Hall and the Wigmore Hall, and also toured in Europe.
+He built up a choir of men and boys which was widely acknowledged to compare favourably with most of the Cathedral choirs - "one of the finest in the country", said Andrew Green in his Independent obituary - and sang a wide range of service music drawn from the Anglican repertoire.
+In the 1950s they broadcast and recorded with Klemperer, performed regularly not only in Hampstead but also the Royal Festival Hall and the Wigmore Hall, and also toured in Europe.

-Martindale was one of the outstanding choirmasters of his generation, and his reputation attracted promising young musicians to Hampstead – James Bowman, Paul Esswood, Andrew Davis, Barry Rose, John Morehen, Malcolm Archer, Sebastian Forbes, Paul Brough, Geraint Bowen, Laurence Cummings, and many others.
-His musical legacy is commemorated in Hampstead by the annual Martindale Sidwell Memorial Recital, given by a member of the choir, and the standards which he established continue to be maintained by the present Director of Music and Choir.
+Martindale was one of the outstanding choirmasters of his generation (Martindale Sidwell website) , and his reputation attracted promising young musicians to Hampstead: James Bowman, Paul Esswood, Andrew Davis, Barry Rose, John Morehen, Malcolm Archer, Sebastian Forbes, Paul Brough, Geraint Bowen, Laurence Cummings, and many others.
+His musical legacy is commemorated in Hampstead by the annual Martindale Sidwell Recital, given by a member of the choir.